Deathbringer98/NLTK-ChatBot-/README.md

 1. Clone or download the repository to your local machine.
 2. Make sure you have Python installed.
 3. Install the necessary dependencies by running the installation prompt in the terminal ` pip install nltk
 4. Run the chatbot by executing the `pybot.py` script.
+(Running the program in your IDE)

 ## Contributions
 This project is open to community contributions.
 If you'd like to contribute, feel free to fork the repository, make your changes, and submit a pull request.
 Contributions in the form of new features, improvements to existing features, bug fixes, or documentation enhancements are all welcome!